EberlyODL/heympbook/alpha_and_gamma_radiation.md

 ## Gamma Radiation

 The other type of nuclear radiation is a photon.
-To understand why, we need to go back to the "electron in a box from previous weeks).
-You will remember that when you put a particle in a box, its energy is quantized (see Fig. "Energy Levels H").
+To understand why, we need to go back to the "electron in a box" from previous weeks.
+You will remember that when you put a particle (like an electron, or a nuclei) in a box, its energy is quantized (see Fig. "Energy Levels H").

 [ciscode|rev=1|tool=elmsmedia|item=911|entity_type=node|render=display_mode|display_mode=image]

 The energy in the square box goes like <lrn-math> E_n = n^2 E_1</lrn-math>, where <lrn-math>E_1</lrn-math> is the ground state energy which depends on the size of the box.
-The ground state energy goes like <lrn-math>E_1 \propto 1/L^2</lrn-math>, the smaller the nucleus (L) the bigger the energy.
-Because the nucleus is so much smaller than the atom, the ground state energy is bigger and the energy of the photon emitted is bigger as well.
+The ground state energy goes like <lrn-math>E_1 \propto 1/L^2</lrn-math>.
+Therefore, the smaller the size of the box, L, the bigger the energy.
+Comparing the nucleus to the electron energies, we can see that because the nucleus is so much smaller than the atom, the ground state energy is much bigger and the energy of the photon emitted is bigger as well.

 A typical electron transition in an atom creates photons with energy of about 1 eV.
 Via <lrn-math>E=hf</lrn-math>, this amount of energy corresponds to frequencies of about <lrn-math>10^{14}</lrn-math> Hz, or visible light.